minj12/Team-Verde-Project2/README.md

 #### C. Down-Vote an image
 1. Be at 'Home' page to see all images posted.
 2. Press to down-vote by pressing the down arrow.
 Image loses counted vote.
-3. Feeling guitly or Disliked by accident? press down arrow again.
+3. Feeling guitly or disliked by accident?
+Press on down arrow again.
 Dislike will get uncounted for.

 #### D. Post and add a description for image.
 1. To post an image go to 'Post' locate on navigation bar on top.